Skip to main content

 important

-• The upgrade might briefly disrupt the creation of new persistent volume claims (PVCs) or attaching existing volumes to new nodes during migration.
+• The migration might briefly disrupt the creation of new persistent volume claims (PVCs) or attaching existing volumes to new nodes.
 Plan this operation during a maintenance window to reduce impact.

-• If the upgrade process fails with unrecoverable issues, you must contact Portworx Support for assistance.
+• If the migration process fails with unrecoverable issues, you must contact Portworx Support for assistance.

 Prerequisites